 Our Pick

 Neither antivirus scored poorly, but Norton didn’t do as well as AVG when testing it on Windows.
-Norton 360 received 5.5 out of 6.0 in the Performance section.
-This measures the extent the product affects the system.
-In July of 2023, Norton slowed the installation of frequently used applications by 24%, as opposed to the industry average of 14%.
-Then, in August, it slowed down the applications by 18%.
-Also, it slowed down when launching popular websites in July at 31%.
-The industry average is 28%.
+Norton 360 received 5 out of 6 in the performance category, which measures the extent the product affects system performance.
+Norton slowed the installation of frequently used applications by 30%, double the industry average of 15%.
+It also slowed down when launching popular websites at 59% (up from 31% the year prior).
+The industry average for this test dropped to 23%.
 These hits could be why Norton 360 scored lower than AVG for performance.
-Norton had only one false blockage while installing and using legitimate software, and that wasn’t a concern because it meets the industry average.
+Norton had only two false blockages while installing and using legitimate software, and that wasn’t a concern because it meets the industry average.

 Norton 360 vs. AVG: compatibility and customer support

-AVG’s Scan Central makes it easy to choose which type of system can you want to run.
+AVG’s Scan Central makes it easy to choose which type of system scan you want to run.
 You have three options: Deep Scan, Targeted Scan, and External Storage Scan.

 We tested AVG on a MacBook Air running Big Sur OS, then tested it again using Windows 10.
 When we ran the tests on our MacBook, the Deep Scan flew through over one million files in under 14 minutes.
 Similarly, when testing AVG on the Windows PC, we noticed no lag in system performance, and the scans were fast.
 The only issue we had with the interface was that since you can customize it with scheduled scans and other options, the ease of use may be lacking for some users.